jixunbo/LightMBN/README.md

 '--epochs', type=int, is the epochs we'd like to train, while '--test_every 10' means evaluation will be excuted in every 10 epochs, the parameters of network and optimizer are updated after every every evaluation.

-'--model', default='MGN', name of model, options: MPMC_n, MPMC_r,  ResNet50, PCB, MGN.
+'--model', default='MGN', name of model, options: MCMP_n, MCMP_r,  ResNet50, PCB, MGN.

 '--loss', type=str, default='0.5\*CrossEntropy+0.5\*Triplet', you can combine different loss functions and corresponding weights, you can use only one loss function or 2 and more functions, e.g. '1\*CrossEntropy', '0.5\*CrossEntropy+0.5\*MSLoss+0.0005\*CenterLoss', options: CrossEntropy, Triplet, MSLoss, CenterLoss, Focal, GroupLoss.